The Bells are Back! – March 2014

-Visitors to the Forest Bells on the GCT’s Blackman Field and Woods property know that three of the bells have been missing since last fall.
+Visitors to the Forest Bells on the GCT’s Blackman Field and Woods property know that three of the bells have been missing since fall 2013.
 They were removed for repairs, and we’re happy to report that all six bells are up and making wonderful music again.

 The Forest Bells were created by local artist and craftsman Paul Matisse in 1995, commissioned by the inaugural Artist’s Valentine project, and installed on land owned by Arthur and Camilla Blackman.
 The Blackmans donated the land to the GCT in 2000, and the Trust has been the steward of the land and bells since then.